 - Assist on projects to improve the environment in which sea turtles, dolphins and whales live, feed, breed and nest

-- Monitor turtle, dolphin and whale populations with a view to protection and preservation.
+- Monitor coral, dolphin and whale populations with a view to protection and preservation

 - Research these wonderful creatures for a greater understanding of how to ensure their survival